 Xbox Series X controller

 The Xbox Series X controller isn’t drastically different from the Xbox One controller.
 There is a new share button, which works much like the same button on the DualShock 4, as well as an updated directional pad based on the Xbox One Elite 2 controller’s pad.
 It also features a slightly different design.
 Its most noticeable change is the new Share button in the center, serving as a way to upload and manage screenshots and videos.

 The controller is cross-generation compatible with Xbox One, as are the Xbox One’s accessories.
 This means any controllers that players already own for Xbox One will work on the new system.
 It seems Microsoft is going in a totally different direction from Sony when it comes to next-generation controllers.
 Microsoft is showing that, once again, consumer-friendly decisions like these are at the forefront.
 The new Xbox Series X controller also features a USB-C charge port instead of the Micro USB found on previous versions.

 As confirmed in a PlayStation Blog post, indeed most of your PS4 games do work on PS5.
 In fact, only a small handful of games are incompatible.
-The list is as follows:

 - Afro Samurai 2 Revenge of Kuma Volume One